Focus on Responsible Financial Management

 The field of finance is filled with opportunity for online MSF graduates.
 According to the Bureau of Labor Statistics, employment for financial analysts is expected to grow 11 percent from 2016 to 2026, faster than the average for all occupations.
 Factors driving the growth include more financial products available and the need for specialized knowledge to manage complex investment portfolios.

 The median annual wage for financial analysts as of May 2017 was $84,300, with the highest 10 percent earning more than $165,580.1

 The online MS in finance can prepare you for positions such as:

 - Securities, commodities and financial services sales agent

 - Personal financial advisor

-The top skills in high demand from employers included financial analysis, financial reporting, and forecasting.
-The online MSF curriculum focuses heavily on analysis of financial markets, reports, and investments, offering a strong foundation that supports responsible investment forecasting for a wide range of clients and scenarios.
+When you graduate with an MS in finance, you’ll be able to demonstrate top skills that employers value, including financial analysis, financial reporting, and asset valuation.
+We’ve designed our curriculum to focus heavily on analysis of financial markets, reports, and investments, offering a strong foundation that supports responsible investment projections for a wide range of clients and scenarios.

 Choosing The University of Scranton